Friday, June 12, 2026

 Playing above 1200 ELO?
 See our full framework for building a repertoire that sticks instead.

-This guide is for beginners under 1200 ELO who have never built a real repertoire and want one that works in their next rated game.
-Most beginner games slip away in the first 15 moves, not because of theory gaps, but because there was no plan at all.
-The fix is not memorizing 30-move trees.
-It is learning 5-10 moves of one classical system, rooted in principles, and drilling them for two weeks.
+This guide is for beginners under 1200 ELO who have never built a real chess opening repertoire and want one that works in their next rated game.
+Many beginner games slip away in the first 15 moves, not because of theory gaps, but because there was no plan at all.
+The fix is not memorizing 30-move trees: it is learning 5-10 moves of one classical system, rooted in principles, and drilling them for two weeks.

 You will finish this guide with one White opening, one defense against 1.e4, and one defense against 1.d4, about 60-90 minutes per day for 2-4 weeks, then short maintenance sessions after that.
 Once you cross 1200 ELO, graduate to our pillar framework.